Anti-abortion group’s headquarters targeted in apparent Molotov cocktail attack

 Police are investigating after the Wisconsin Family Action’s office in Madison was badly damaged

-An anti-abortion group’s Wisconsin headquarters has been targeted in an apparent Molotov cocktail arson attack.
+An anti-abortion group’s Wisconsin headquarters has allegedly been targeted in a Molotov cocktail arson attack.

-The Wisconsin Family Action office in Madison was badly damaged after vandals started a fire, broke windows and graffitied walls overnight Saturday, the Wisconsin State Journal reported.
+The Wisconsin Family Action office in Madison was badly damaged after vandals allegedly started a fire, broke windows and graffitied walls overnight Saturday.

 A Madison Police Department spokesperson said flames were spotted coming from the building on the 2800 block of International Lane at 6am on Sunday.